 Costly Food

 Food prices going up I have seen myself in the stores, and this worries me.
-Given that fuel prices dropped a great deal quickly (and assuming that fuel costs is a major factor in food prices), this continued high rate of price increase is a bit confusing.
+Fuel prices dropped a great deal quickly.
+We assume that fuel costs are a major factor in food prices.
+This continued high rate of price increase is a bit confusing.

 Is the system building in a higher price, or are they attempting to recuperate their losses from the past summer due to the increased fuel prices.